Shared grouping cards will appear here after the planner templates and peak details finish loading.

 The idea dates to 1931 when Dartmouth librarian Nathaniel L. Goodrich outlined an early list.
 Refined USGS surveys and AMC guidelines eventually set the list at 48 peaks—adding Bondcliff and Galehead while excluding shoulder summits like Mt.
 Guyot and Mt.
 Clay.
 Readers should confirm criteria and routes with the Appalachian Mountain Club before planning trips.

 Use range cards to focus the list and map together for faster planning.
+Select one, several, or none to compare the full set or narrow the view by range.

 Visit Official AMC 4000 Site for comprehensive details.
 Please confirm prominence, elevation, and trail guidance with the AMC before relying on this table.